 Our school uniform is important to us.
 Not only does it make us look smart and promote high standards, but it's also important for safety, and providing harmony between all groups in our diverse school.

-Children are expected to wear school uniform consisting of a navy sweatshirt with the school logo and dark trousers or a skirt.
+Children are expected to wear school uniform consisting of a white polo shirt, navy sweatshirt with the school logo and dark trousers or a skirt.
 Children should also wear shoes that are comfortable.
-High heels or mules are not acceptable as they are a health and safety risk.
-Parents should label all items of clothing and property with their child's name.
+High heels or open toed sandals are not allowed as they are a health and safety risk.
+We strongly recommend that parents label all items of clothing and property with their child's name.

 Our PTFA also offer for sale good quality, washed, second hand school uniform throughout the year.
 If you have clothes you would like to donate or would like to buy please contact the PTFA firstname.lastname@example.org

-A change of clothing is required, consisting of blue/black shorts or tracksuit bottoms, and a white t-shirt - preferably with the school logo on it.
-T-shirts with the school logo are available to purchase.
-You child will need a pair of daps for indoor PE.
+A change of clothing is required, consisting of blue/black shorts or tracksuit bottoms, and a white t-shirt - preferably.
+PE T-shirts with the school logo are available to purchase from our uniform supplier.
+Your child will need a pair of daps for indoor PE.
 Trainers are acceptable for outdoor lessons.
-These should be kept in a drawstring bag clearly labelled with the child's name.
+We strongly recommend that all PE kit is clearly labelled with your child's name.

-Swimming lessons, at Bristol South Swimming Pool, are available for Year 4 classes.
-A sensible swimming costume and towel will be required - a swimming hat is optional.
+Swimming lessons take place at Bristol South Swimming Pool.
+Classes will be notified in advance when their year group is booked to have lessons, but this is usually from Year 4.
+A sensible swimming costume and towel will be required - a swimming hat and goggles are optional.
 Pupils with long hair must have a means to tie it up during swimming.

 Whilst every attempt will be made to protect your child, the school cannot be held responsible for clothing which has been stained with glue, paint, clay, or similar, therefore it would be advisable to equip your child with some form of protective clothing, such as an old shirt or apron.
 We do also have a supply of old shirts that children may use.